Skip to main content

 vetoProposal()

-The vault owner can reject any proposal in Pending or Approved state by calling vetoProposal(proposalId).
+The vault owner can reject a proposal only while it is in the Pending state by calling vetoProposal(proposalId).
 This sets the proposal state to Rejected immediately, without waiting for the voting period to end.
-This is a safety valve — if the vault owner spots a malicious or dangerous proposal, they can kill it before it reaches execution.
+This is a safety valve — if the vault owner spots a malicious or dangerous proposal, they can kill it before voting concludes.
+Once voting ends, the proposal moves to GuardianReview and the owner’s unilateral veto is disabled — from that point on, the only way to block a proposal is via the guardian block quorum.
+See Guardian Review.

 The Flow